 What does Facebook know about you?

-Over the time you used the Facebook app, likely you clicked on some advert, liked some pages of your interest, logged in different locations, even shared your birthdate or your civil status.
+Over the time you used Facebook’s app, it’s likely you clicked on advertisements, liked pages, logged in different locations and even shared your birthdate or your civil status.

-There is a way you can find what Facebook knows about you in your profile settings.
+There is a way for you to find what Facebook knows about you on your profile settings.